A40 Over Roundabout Improvement Scheme

 The following junctions along the route were identified for improvement:

 - A417 north: widening of the southbound approach to the roundabout entry to provide three lanes at the junction stop line.

 - A40 east: widening of the westbound approach to the roundabout entry to provide three lanes at the junction stop line.

 - A40 Roundabout - general: The addition of a third circulatory lane within the roundabout.

 The overarching goal is to provide a free flowing link for traffic along the currently heavily congested A40 roundabout.

 - Reduce journey times, for all users as well, on the A40 between Highnam Roundabout / Longford Roundabout / Gloucester City Centre.

 - Improve journey time reliability on the A40 between Highnam Roundabout / Longford Roundabout / Gloucester City Centre.

 - Improve the connectivity and capacity of the strategic road network between the Forest of Dean and Gloucester / Cheltenham / Tewkesbury / the M5.

-The current programme for the A40 Over Roundabout scheme is as follows:
+The programme for the A40 Over Roundabout scheme: